Funeral Service of the Unknown Australian Soldier - 11 November 1993

 He is all of them.
 And he is one of us.

 This Australia and the Australia he knew are like foreign countries.
-The tide of events since he died has been so dramatic, so vast and all-consuming, a world has been created beyond the re
+The tide of events since he died has been so dramatic, so vast and all-consuming, a world has been created beyond the reach of his imagination.

 He may have been one of those who believed the Great War would be an adventure too grand to miss.
 He may have felt that he would never live down the shame of not going.
 But the chances are that he went for no other reason than that he believed it was his duty - the duty he owed his country and his King.

-Because the Great War was a mad, brutal, awful struggle distinguished more often than not by military and political incompetence; because the waste of human life was so terrible that some said victory was scarcely discernible from defeat; and because the war which was supposed to end all wars in f
+Because the Great War was a mad, brutal, awful struggle distinguished more often than not by military and political incompetence; because the waste of human life was so terrible that some said victory was scarcely discernible from defeat; and because the war which was supposed to end all wars in fact sowed the seeds of a second, even more terrible, war - we might think that this Unknown Soldier died in vain.

 But in honouring our war dead as we always have, we declare that this is not true.